Fluoro-Spec · Full Kit $75 Buy now →

 SAME

 For 30 ml of drip reagent at Lumetallix prices, you would buy three of their 10 ml bottles for roughly $237.
-One FluoroSpec drip kit covers the same volume for $50, with the UV flashlight and the Extender Ring included.
+One Fluoro-Spec Drip Kit covers the same volume for $50.
+UV light and extender ring included.

-The honest part of the comparison: both products use the same MABr-in-isopropanol chemistry, so on most surfaces both will detect lead.
-But the spread between "barely visible" and "obvious glow" matters a lot at the threshold of detection.
-We ran two head-to-head tests, paint and glass, with the bottles in the frame so you can see exactly what each one shows.
+Both kits use the same MABr-in-isopropanol chemistry, so on most surfaces both will Detect Lead.
+The spread between "barely visible" and "obvious glow" matters at the threshold of detection.
+Two head-to-head tests, paint and glass.

 Test 01 · 800 ppm lead paint

-This is a deliberately lead-doped paint sample, measured at 800 ppm Pb on XRF.
-Both reagents were applied to the same patch under identical 365 nm UV.
-Lumetallix struggled to register the paint clearly.
-FluoroSpec lit it up.
-Lumetallix's own customer-comment thread (visible in the bottom of the clip) acknowledges their reagent caps out at roughly 200 ppm sensitivity, not 500 ppm as their original spec sheet suggested.
+A deliberately lead-doped paint sample, measured at 800 ppm pb on XRF.
+Both reagents on the same patch, identical 365 nm UV.
+Lumetallix barely registered.
+Fluoro-Spec lit it up.
+Their own customer thread (visible at the bottom of the source clip) acknowledges their reagent caps out around 200 ppm sensitivity, not 500 ppm as the original spec sheet suggested.

 Test 02 · painted glass